dr3mro/Valhalla-server/README.md

 </details>

 ### 🚪  Logout a User
-- To logout just send `POST` with the last valid token to `/api/v1/clients/users/logout` under header key `Deauthentication`
+- To logout just send `POST` with the last valid token to `/api/v1/clients/users/logout` with body contains `JSON` with data from `api/users/logout.json`
 <details>
 <summary>More</summary>